 We are a late-stage biopharmaceutical company focused on developing and commercializing novel therapies for rare endocrine disorders with significant unmet medical need.
 We are initially developing our wholly-owned product candidate, tildacerfont, as the potential first non-steroidal therapy to offer markedly improved disease control and reduce steroid burden for patients suffering from classic congenital adrenal hyperplasia ("CAH").
 Classic CAH is a serious and life-threatening disease with no known novel therapies approved in approximately 70 years.
 In a 12-week Phase 2a proof-of-concept clinical trial, tildacerfont-treated adult patients suffering from classic CAH who had elevated adrenal hormones at baseline despite being on standard of care therapy achieved approximately 80% reductions in hormones that are key indicators of elevated adrenal hormones at baseline.
-Furthermore, over 200 subjects across eight completed clinical trials to date have been administered tildacerfont with no drug-related serious adverse events ("SAEs") reported.
+Furthermore, over 200 subjects across nine completed clinical trials to date have been administered tildacerfont with no drug-related serious adverse events ("SAES") reported.

-We have initiated CAHmelia-203, a placebo-controlled, double-blind Phase 2b clinical trial in adult patients with classic CAH with highly elevated levels of androstenedione ("A4") at baseline and anticipate topline results in the second half of 2023.
-Enrollment in the CAHmelia-203 trial has recently surpassed 75%.
-We have also initiated CAHmelia-204, a second Phase 2b clinical trial in adult patients with classic CAH on supraphysiologic doses of glucocorticoids with normal or near normal levels of A4 at baseline focused on glucocorticoid reduction and anticipate topline results in the second half of 2024.
-Enrollment in CAHmelia-204 is approaching 75% enrollment.
+We have initiated CAHmelia-203, a placebo-controlled, double-blind Phase 2b clinical trial in adult patients with classic CAH with highly elevated levels of androstenedione ("A4") at baseline and anticipate topline results in the first quarter of 2024.
+Target enrollment in the CAHmelia-203 trial is complete and final enrollment is anticipated to exceed target enrollment of 72 patients.
+We have also initiated CAHmelia-204, a second Phase 2b clinical trial in adult patients with classic CAH on supraphysiologic doses of glucocorticoids with normal or near normal levels of A4 at baseline focused on glucocorticoid reduction, and anticipate completion of enrollment in early first quarter of 2024 and topline results in the third quarter of 2024.
 Based on post-hoc analyses of our clinical data to date, we have chosen to target two distinct groups of classic CAH patients with either supraphysiologic doses of glucocorticoids with normal or near normal levels of A4 at baseline or highly elevated levels of A4 at baseline.
 These two groups, which together make up the entire classic CAH patient population, have differing disease challenges centered on excessive adrenal androgen levels or excessive glucocorticoid usage, both of which have the potential to be addressed by treatment with tildacerfont, if approved.
 We believe our strategy to study CAH patients in these two enriched sub-populations may enable us to observe clinically meaningful outcomes.
 Additionally, we believe these two clinical trials will provide sufficient patient exposures for our registrational safety database, which are designed to potentially support registration in the United States and Europe.
 Assuming positive results from these clinical trials, we plan to meet with the U.S. Food and Drug Administration ("FDA") and certain comparable foreign regulatory authorities to discuss potential registration.